Thanks to visit codestin.com

 Supports: Gemma 3 (4B/12B), Llama 3, Mistral, and many more.

 Optimized inference with CUDA, batching, and OpenAI-compatible API.
+Requires Linux/Windows with NVIDIA GPU.

 Endpoints: http://localhost:8000/v1/chat/completions

-GCP Cloud GPU (Scalable)
+GCP Cloud GPU (Planned)

 For users without local GPUs or production workloads.
+Terraform infrastructure is ready but not yet tested.

 cd infrastructure/gcp